Limited data security incident reported by CPS Solutions, a hospital partner. Learn more.

 Febrile seizures are convulsions that happen in some children with fevers.
 They usually stop on their own after a few minutes and don't cause any other health problems.

 Lice commonly spread from kid to kid.
-They're not dangerous - but they are creepy and annoying.
+They're not dangerous, but they are creepy and annoying.
 Here's what to do about them.

 Although they can be serious, nosebleeds are common in children ages 3 to 10 years and most stop on their own.

 Pinkeye is an inflammation of the white part of the eye and the inner eyelids.
-Although some kinds of pinkeye go away on their own, others require treatment.
+Some kinds of pinkeye go away on their own, but others need treatment.